Start9Labs/documentation/site/source/support/faq/faq-service-packaging.rst

   :depth: 2
   :local:

-Do I need programming experience to package a service for embassyOS?
+Do I need programming experience to package a service for StartOS?
 --------------------------------------------------------------------
 It would be helpful, but is not a pre-requisite.
 Linux, dev-ops, and/or systems administration experience would all be helpful as well.
 Keep in mind that everyone has to start somewhere, and perhaps your journey to development begins with packaging a service for eOS!